Home Systems Thinking Service Discovery Delivery Practice Estimation Talks Contact

 In contrast, Lean pioneers recognized that proscribed processes were themselves a potential source of inefficiency, emphasizing the debilitating effect of defects on productivity.
 Every defective widget made represents wasted effort, and the people closest to the work in the best position to try to correct irregularities before they become defects.

-We define productivity in terms of throughput.
-We can argue about the meaning of productivity in terms of additional measurements of the business value of delivered work, but as Eliyahu Goldratt pointed out in his critique of the Balanced Scorecard, there is a virtue in simplicity.
+Let's agree to define productivity in terms of throughput.
+We can debate the meaning of productivity in terms of additional measurements of the business value of delivered work, but as Eliyahu Goldratt pointed out in his critique of the Balanced Scorecard, there is a virtue in simplicity.
 Throughput doesn’t answer all our questions about business value, but it is a sufficient metric for the context of evaluating the relationship of practices with productivity.